 As you can see, the poster described a seminar organized by this guy as something arranged just to make money, with no benefits whatsoever coming from it.

 Enough said about this guy.
 Let’s move on.

 2. Unverifiable testimonials

-If you download any of her so-called free reports, all you’d see are a bunch of unverifiable testimonials and bank reports.
+If you download any of the free reports offered by these “experts”, you’d see are a bunch of unverifiable testimonials and bank reports.
 What value does that give?
 And how does that establish trust?
 All that won’t sway anyone but those who are looking for get-rich-quick schemes.

-This woman has multiple websites, on which she claims to be different things.
-And she makes many bogus claims that cannot be verified (that’s my euphemistic way of calling those claims lies!).
+One hallmark of these “experts” is that they run multiple websites, on which they claim to be different things and make many bogus claims that cannot be verified (that’s my euphemistic way of calling those claims lies!).

 So, no matter how popular an individual might be, don’t ever be deceived by what they call themselves, what they claim to have achieved, or what they promise to help you achieve.